th2-net/th2-infra-operator/README.md

 TODO

 ## Deployment
-infra-operator is a cluster-wide resource, meaning that there should be only one instance of it deployed on the cluster. infra-operator is deployed in `service` namespace.
-As it needs specific configurations attached to its pod, deployment is done through charts by applying `/values/service.helmrelease.yaml` (from [th2-infra](https://gitlab.exactpro.com/vivarium/th2/th2-core-open-source/th2-infra)) (FIXME: update with github link when repository is moved).
+The infra-operator is a cluster-wide resource, meaning that there should only be one instance of it deployed on the cluster.
+ The infra-operator is deployed in `service` namespace.
+Since it needs specific configurations attached to its pod, the deployment is performed through charts by applying `/values/service.helmrelease.yaml` (from [th2-infra](https://gitlab.exactpro.com/vivarium/th2/th2-core-open-source/th2-infra)) (FIXME: update with github link when repository is moved).